 Currently, there is no known cure for AMD.
 There are, however, new therapies emerging.
 For individuals with AMD , it is recommended that a regular schedule of eye examinations be maintained.
-During these examinations, detailed documentation may be performed.
-With this information, your eye doctor is better able to monitor the condition, note any changes that may occur, and determine the most appropriate therapy.
+During these examinations, your eye doctor may examine your eyes and take special photos of your retinas to help monitor your condition and determine the most appropriate therapy.

 Also see: 7 Health Habits to Help Prevent Macular Degeneration (Michigan Medicine Health Blog)

 Supplementation with specific anti-oxidant vitamins and minerals has been shown to significantly slow the progression of dry AMD.
 For details on the dosage and side-effects, please see your ophthalmologist.

 Since approximately 2005, ophthalmologists have used a class of drugs called vascular endothelial growth factor (VEGF) inhibitors as the primary treatment for wet macular degeneration.
 These drugs inhibit the growth and leakage of abnormal blood vessels and are the first treatments that have been shown to improve vision in some eyes rather than simply slowing the rate of vision loss.
 VEGF inhibitors are delivered through tiny injections in the eye periodically.